-To begin the process of buying a home, you'll need to set a budget and ensure you're financially prepared to qualify for a home loan and pay a mortgage.
-You should prepare the financial documents that mortgage lenders will want to review.
-Get quotes from several lenders and pursue mortgage pre-approval from the one offering the best terms.
+To begin the process of buying a home, set a budget to ensure you're prepared to qualify for a home loan and pay a mortgage.
+Prepare the financial documents that mortgage lenders will want to review.
+Get quotes from several lenders, and pursue mortgage pre-approval from the one offering the best terms.

 You may want to hire a real estate agent to help you shop for properties.
-When you find a home that fits your budget and criteria, make an offer.
-Be sure to include contingencies or conditions that must be met, such as a satisfactory inspection.
-Complete the formal loan approval process for the mortgage loan that best fits your needs and close on your transaction.
+When you find a home that fits your budget and criteria, make an offer, including any contingencies or conditions that must be met, such as a satisfactory inspection.
+Complete the formal loan approval process for the mortgage loan that best fits your needs, and close on your transaction.

-This home-buyer checklist provides more insight into each of these steps, so check it out before you start shopping for a property.
+This home buyer checklist provides more insight into each of these steps, so check it out before you shop for a property.

 However, many people don't save this much for a down payment.
-You could potentially qualify for a conventional loan (not backed by the government) with as little as 3% down.
+You could qualify for a conventional loan (not backed by the government) with as little as 3% down.
 Some government-backed loans don't require a down payment at all.
-But if you don't make a down payment or you make a small one, you can expect to pay mortgage insurance or other upfront fees.
+But if you don't make a down payment or make a small one, expect to pay mortgage insurance or other upfront fees.

-Whether you plan to save 20% or not, be sure to look into how to save for a down payment.
+Whether you plan to save 20% or not, look into how to save for a down payment.

-Lenders may also request additional information, so be sure to read up on what documents are required for home loans.
+Lenders may also request additional information, so read more details in our full guide to what documents are required for home loans.

 Expenses of homeownership to prepare for include:

-You can learn more about these costs in this guide to homeownership expenses.
+You can learn more about all these costs in our guide to homeownership expenses.

 Some of the best tips for first-time home buyers include:

-Lenders consider your debt-to-income ratio when you apply for a mortgage because they want to make sure you can afford mortgage payments.
+Lenders consider your debt-to-income ratio when you apply for a mortgage because they want to know you can afford mortgage payments.
 They look at your:

-If either ratio is too high, you won't be approved for your loan.
+If either ratio is too high, a lender won't approve your loan.
 For more information about lender requirements, read up on debt-to-income ratio and why it matters.

-A higher credit score can result in a lower mortgage rate.
-That's because lenders will view you as a low-risk borrower.
+A higher credit score can result in a lower mortgage rate, since lenders view you as a low-risk borrower.
 A lower mortgage rate means lower monthly payments and less total interest paid over time.

 A credit score on the low end can make it difficult to get approved for a loan.
-And lenders that do agree to provide a mortgage will charge a higher rate.
-That's because your past credit problems suggest there's a greater chance you'll default on your loan.
+And lenders that do approve a mortgage will charge a higher rate.
+That's because credit problems suggest a greater chance a borrower will default on a loan.

-Find out more about this impact by looking into how credit scores affect mortgage rates.
+Find out more about this by looking into how credit scores affect mortgage rates.

 If you want to uncover more about the best mortgage lenders for low rates and fees, our experts have created a shortlist of the top mortgage companies.
 Some of our experts have even used these lenders themselves to cut their costs.